vbrandl/HSP1-Report/report.md

 * Mozi: IoT, DDoS, data exfiltration [^mozi]
 * Sality: Windows, file infector, spam, proxy, data exfiltration, DDoS [^sality]

-Our solution to the problem had to be integrated into BMS to be able build a network graph to perform analysis on.
+A requirement of the task was to integrate the implemented solution into BMS, allowing to build a network graph on which analysis can be performed.

 ## Implementation

 BMS contains many different, independent tasks, that perform analysis on the collected data.
 These tasks are implemented as Docker containers that can read and write from the central PostgreSQL/Timescale database.
-We implemented the node ranking as a scheduler that runs once a hour in Python.
+We implemented the node ranking as a scheduler that runs once every hour in Python.
 Python was chosen since it is already used by other tasks in BMS.

 One of the system's tables called `bot_edges` contains each known edge in the botnet graph consisting of IP address, port and bot ID (if available) of the source and destination bots as well as the time,